-Walk the grounds and see all of our wonderful farm friends: horses, cattle, goats, sheep, chickens, ducks, miniature horses and donkey, pot belly pig, and a mule.
+Walk the grounds and see all of our wonderful farm friends: horses, cattle, goats, sheep, chickens, ducks, miniature horses, donkey, and pot belly pig.

 You can see our Aeroponic towers and the Aquaponics system with many fancy goldfish.
 We also have several bee hives.